antvis/G2/site/docs/manual/extra-topics/bundle.en.md

 > Under development, expected to be online by the end of October

 Return to the 3D analysis library, providing capabilities for 3D visualization.
-This library will not be included in [G2.stdlib](#g2stdlib), it cannot be used alone, it needs to be used with [G2.corelib](#g2corelib).
+This library will not be included in [G2.stdlib](#g2stdlib).
+It cannot be used independently, it needs to be used with [G2.corelib](#g2corelib).
 [Example](/manual/extra-topics/3d-charts)

 ```js
 import { Runtime, extend, threedlib, corelib } from '@antv/g2';